emulonda/cs310-tic-tac-toe/README.md

 The program requires a compiler compliance level of Java 1.8 to run.
 To execute the program simply download the repository, compile the code, and run.

 Complete the implementation, using the incomplete versions provided in the repository as a starting point.
-The only files that I are the Java source files:
+The only files that I received are the Java source files:

 TicTacToe.java TicTacToeMove.java TicTacToeModel.java TicTacToeView.java TicTacToeController.java